musevlt/mpdaf/doc/oldchangelog.rst

 * `Cube.get_image <mpdaf.obj.Cube.get_image>`: add input parameters in the
   FITS header.

-* Allow to overwrite `BUNIT` for data without unit.
+* Allow one to overwrite `BUNIT` for data without unit.

 * Fix `EXPTIME` of combined cubes when cubes overlap (using a median of the exposure map give a more realistic estimate).